From buskers to metal art designers, Ontario’s Southwest has it all.

 Head over to Dorchester Fairgrounds to experience Southwest Ontario’s biggest summer arts & crafts festival.
 With free admission and parking, and over 200 vendors showcasing fine art, pottery, home décor, jewelry, and more, this is an event you just can’t miss out on.
 Art in the Barn is a fundraiser for the North Dorchester Agricultural Society, and all money raised goes toward youth agricultural projects and agricultural awareness.
 So support your local agriculture and come early for the famous pancake breakfast, or shop through four buildings and the surrounding property, which will be full of artisans, crafters, soaps, jewelry, clothing, furniture, authors, candles, poetry, and much more.

-This summer The Olde Walkerville Theatre in Windsor will feature performances of theatre, music, dance, comedy, and improve, highlighting unique performances like a Bubble Show and a comedic one-man performance, Life of Len.
+This summer The Olde Walkerville Theatre in Windsor will feature performances of theatre, music, dance, comedy, and improve, highlighting unique performances.
 The artists who perform will collect 100% of the ticket revenue from their performances in order to give them a platform to share their talents no matter the form, content, or style.
 So head to the Windsor-Walkerville Fringe Festival to support some local favourites and up and coming performers.

 If film isn’t your thing, that very same weekend is Lynn River Music & Arts Festival at 50 Bonnie Drive & Norfolk St. (Hwy #24) in Simcoe, Ontario.
 Hosted at two adjacent parks that border the Lynn River, you are bound to experience several of the sights, sounds, and talents that can only be found at this music and art festival.
 If you get a little hungry while you’re there, you can even take part in the ‘Pancakes in the Park’ breakfast or try a tasty treat from one of many food vendors.